htmerr24/htmerr24/README.md

 - ⚡ Fun fact: ...
 -->

-### I'm a CS student at Colby College.
+## I'm a CS student at Colby College.
 I'm taking CS321: Software Engineering this semester.
+## I'll be doing several projects in a group with my classmates.

+# On my own time, I'll be exploring with HTML, CSS, PHP, and JavaScript.